hilbix/pymcfo/README.md

 - Download Jython from [jython.org](http://www.jython.org/downloads.html)
   - Put `jython*.jar` in dir `mods`.
   - ~~Put `jython*.jar` in dir `lib` below `pymcfo`.~~ (Does not work for unknown reason)
-  - The copy I use is on [branch libs](https://github.com/hilbix/pymcfo/tree/libs)
+  - The copy I use is on ["libs" branch](https://github.com/hilbix/pymcfo/tree/libs)
 - Download (or write) Python scripts.
 Those scripts are text files and end on `.py`
 - Place Python scripts into the proper directory (`ini`/`srv`/`usr`/`run`)
 - As always: Be careful, as insecure scripts (those from unknown sources) can harm your data,